-At this time, members of the public may address the Member Advisory Committee on matters not appearing on the agenda, but within the subject matter jurisdiction of the Committee.
+At this time, members of the public may address the OneCare Connect Member Advisory committee on matters not appearing on the agenda, but within the subject matter jurisdiction of the Committee.
 Speakers will be limited to three (3) minutes.

-V. Reports
+V. REPORTS

-A. Consider Approval of FY 2020-2021 Member Advisory Committee Accomplishments
+- A. Consider Approval of FY 2020-2021 OneCare Connect Member Advisory Committee Accomplishments - B. Consider Recommendation of OneCare Connect Member Advisory Committee In-Home Supportive Services Representative.

 VI.
-MANAGEMENT REPORTS
+CEO AND MANAGEMENT REPORTS